-\$ in millions At mber 31, 023 At December 31, 2022
+\$ in millions Dece At December 31, 2023

 Basis point change

++200 \$ 1,206 \$ 1,370

-+100 \$ 698 \$ 599
++100 600 698

--100 (694) (637)
+-100 (591) (694)

+-200 (1,175) (1,384)

 The previous table presents an analysis of selected instantaneous upward and downward parallel interest rate shocks (subject to a floor of zero percent in the downward scenario) on earnings over the next 12 months for the Bank.
-These shocks are applied to our 12-month forecast for the Bank, which incorporates market expectations of interest rates and our forecasted business activity, including deposit forecasts as a key assumption.
+These shocks are applied to our 12-month forecast for the Bank, which incorporates market expectations of interest rates and our forecasted balance sheet and business activity.
+The forecast includes modeled prepayment behavior, reinvestment of net cash flows from maturing assets and liabilities, and deposit pricing sensitivity to interest rates.
+These key assumptions are updated periodically based on historical data and future expectations.